HewlettPackard/dc-rl/README.md

 11. [Contact](#contact)
 12. [License](#license)

+## Disclaimer

+This work builds on our previous research and extends the methodologies and insights gained from our previous work.
+The original code, referred to as DCRL-Green, can be found in the legacy branch of this repository.
+For users looking for the original implementation, please visit the [legacy branch](https://github.com/HewlettPackard/dc-rl/tree/legacy).
+The current repository, **SustainDC**, represents an advanced iteration of DCRL-Green, incorporating enhanced features and improved benchmarking capabilities.
+This evolution reflects our ongoing commitment to advancing sustainable data center control.
+Consequently, the repository name remains dc-rl to maintain continuity with our previous work.

 ## Introduction
-SustainDC is a set of Python environments for benchmarking multi-agent reinforcement learning (MARL) algorithms in data centers (DC).
+**SustainDC** is a set of Python environments for benchmarking multi-agent reinforcement learning (MARL) algorithms in data centers (DC).
 It focuses on sustainable DC operations, including workload scheduling, cooling optimization, and auxiliary battery management.
 This repository contains the code and datasets for the paper `SustainDC - Benchmarking for Sustainable Data Center Control`.

 <p align="center">
   <img src="media/SustainDC.png" alt="SustainDC" width="1000">
 </p>

-Demo of SustainDC
+Demo of **SustainDC**
 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1XF92aR6nVYxENrviHeFyuRu0exKBb-nh?usp=sharing)

 TODO: This demo should be updated

 ### Documentation and Installation
-Refer to the [docs](https://hewlettpackard.github.io/dc-rl/) for broader documentation of SustainDC.
+Refer to the [docs](https://hewlettpackard.github.io/dc-rl/) for broader documentation of **SustainDC**.

 ## Features
 - **Highly Customizable Environments:** Allows users to define and modify various aspects of DC operations, including server configurations, cooling systems, and workload traces.